emilwest/stats_notes/README.md

 # System handling in R

-Remove all files and subdirectories under path/* (without deleting path/):
+## Remove all files and subdirectories under path/* (without deleting path/)

 ```r
 unlink("path/*", recursive = TRUE)
 unlink("path/*") # deletes files only, no directories
 ```

-Remove all files and subdirectories for multiple paths:
+## Remove all files and subdirectories for multiple paths

 ```r
 # set pattern = ".*out.*" to target specific directories named out